 Knowing which types of stock are vegan and where to buy them can be tricky.
 That’s why I’ve created this guide to vegan stock, broth and bouillon for you to refer to when cooking your favourite vegan and vegetarian recipes.

 Is stock vegan?

 Some kinds of stock are vegan and some aren’t.
 Vegetable stock is generally always suitable for vegans, whereas beef, chicken and fish stock is almost always made from animal-derived ingredients.

 The best vegan beef-flavoured stock is OXO meat-free beef stock cubes.
 These stock cubes taste just like beef, but they’re actually free from animal ingredients and certified as vegan.
-You’ll find vegan beef OXO cubes in most large supermarkets including Tesco, Asda and Sainsbury’s.
+You’ll find vegan beef OXO cubes in most large supermarkets including Tesco, Asda, Sainsbury’s and online at Ocado.

 I’ve never come across any vegetable stock that isn’t suitable for vegans.
 Stock isn’t always labelled as vegan and may instead say ‘vegetarian’.
 As with many vegan products, the lack of a vegan label just means that the product isn’t officially certified.

-If you’d like vegetable stock which is certified as vegan, OXO vegetable stock cubes would be the best choice.
+If you’d like a vegetable stock that is certified as vegan, OXO vegetable stock cubes would be the best choice.